 Norovirus.
 This is the most common cause of adult infections and the virus that's usually responsible for outbreaks on cruise ships.
 Symptoms last from 1 to 3 days and can occur any time of the year.

 Adenovirus.
 This virus occurs year-round and affects children under age two.
 Symptoms last from five to 12 days.

 Many other viruses can also cause viral gastroenteritis.

 What are the symptoms of viral gastroenteritis?

-Symptoms of viral gastroenteritis usually begin about 1 to 2 days after the virus gets into the body.
+Symptoms of viral gastroenteritis usually begin about one to two days after the virus enters the body.